 As part of plan development, in late 2014 the city conducted an online voluntary survey to gather community input; results are shown

 The city's 2016 Transportation Demand Management Progress Report summarizes TDM programs, activities and results.
 This update follows creation of the first such report for 2014.
 The report is anticipated to be updated biennially.

 The City periodically conducts research to guide its travel options programs.
-Past research projects include the following:
+Completed research projects include the following: